roberson3d/roberson3d.github.io/index.md

 ## Synapse Games, Inc and Kongregate Inc

-**Senior Software Engineer** March '14 - present.
+**Senior Client Engineer** March '14 - present.

-Engineering responsibilties at Synapse run the gamut once things get in engine (Unity).
-My tasking included working closely with all departments to: implement new features, UI layout, handle data and communication with server, fix bugs, maintain engine and plugins, update build systems with CI, and improve performance.
+Client engineering responsibilties at Synapse run the gamut for anything related to making the game's front end app.
+My tasking included working closely with all departments to: implement new features, UI layout, handle data and communication with server, fix bugs, maintain plugins and engine, update build systems CI/CD, and improve performance.

 ### TMNT: Mutant Madness

 **Hero collection and battler.**
 [trailer&rarr;](https://www.youtube.com/watch?v=abf4_cTto00)

 TMNT: Mutant Madness builds on the learnings from Rift Heroes.
-The combat systems were my primary focus in this game and mostly authored myself.
-Additionally, I manage the our build system and CI tools for this project, implement new features, and build out UI.
+The combat system was my primary focus in this game and mostly authored myself.
+Additionally, I manage the our build system and CI/CD tools for this project, implement new features, and build out UI.

 ### Rift Heroes